openregulatory/templates/templates/techdoc/62304/sop-software-problem-resolution.md

 For all problems classified as "Medium" or higher the person responsible for regulatory compliance must be informed who subsequently assesses it based on SOP Incident Reporting.

-> Under MDD, replace the Person Responsible for Regulatory Compliance with Safety Officer.

 | Participants                                 |
 |----------------------------------------------|